static site checker

 available memory.

---general.output Output to the specified file.
+--general.output file Output to the specified file.
 If this switch is

 -o file not used, standard output is used.